Abuela Invents The Zero Think Questions And Answers

 2. Could zero exist without a cultural or historical context?

 Zero’s existence is deeply tied to cultural and historical contexts.
 While Abuela’s story is fictional, real-world zero emerged from the needs of different societies.
-For example, the Mayans used a zero-like symbol in their calendar system, while Indian mathematicians like Brahmagupta formalized its rules.
+As an example, the Mayans used a zero-like symbol in their calendar system, while Indian mathematicians like Brahmagupta formalized its rules.
 Abuela’s tale emphasizes that innovation often arises from solving practical problems, which is a universal human trait.

 **3. How